karki011/frontend-engineer-test/README.md

    We would like to load this data from a mock API instead.
 Please execute the `npm run serve` command in your terminal to start the mock server and then implement a mechanism to send a GET request to: `http://localhost:8080/resources`.
    1) Consider using the (currently empty) `src/api` module to implement this logic.

+2) The page could use styling to improve the UX.
+   1) Please give every other row a variation in color.
+   2) Hovering on a row should highlight it a bit.

 2) It would be really nice if a user could filter the rows of the table based on some search criteria.
 Please add a search field above the table that will filter rows based on text input from the user.
    1) The solution should support partial matching for any piece of text in the table.
 For example, if I enter the string 'mpu', it should match the word 'Compute'.